 Sabbatical compensation will be half pay for one year or full pay for one semester.
 Fringe benefits will be extended through the sabbatical period.
-The faculty member will teach at Lander University for a period of at least one year after completion of the sabbatical leave or will repay the compensation received during the leave.
+The faculty member will teach at

+Lander University for a period of at least two semesters, excluding summer terms, after completion of the sabbatical leave or will repay the compensation received during the leave.